 A physical ecosystem where teams can connect helps accelerate innovation, as we’ve seen with our members IBM and NatWest Ventures.
 As we look ahead, remote work will undoubtedly have a place in many of our lives.
-But the bulk of the workforce will need a place where they can connect both with clients and their teammates for at least some of the working week.
-According to a recent report by consulting company Deloitte, businesses are likely to refocus the purpose of the office towards collaboration.
+But the bulk of the workforce will need a place where they can connect both with clients and their teammates for at least some of the work week.
+According to a recent report by consulting firm Deloitte, businesses are likely to refocus the purpose of the office toward collaboration.

 Here are three new workplace models that innovative executives will be adopting.

 In the time of COVID-19, professional distancing in the workplace is essential to prioritizing the well-being of your employees.
 There are several ways to make your spaces less dense.
 One is by rotating the teams that physically come in.
 This can also help cut costs.
 At WeWork, this could mean using a space suitable for 100 people but providing passes to 200 employees, and having just 50 percent in the office at any given day.

 Flexible workspace solutions can help you quickly de-densify your office without the need to take on long-term commitments because of how easy it is to scale up or down in the building.
 Does your team need a dedicated space for a specific project?
 Easily expand to an additional floor within the same building and keep all of your staff under one roof without compromising on density.